johnalison/obsidian-notes/1-projects/Mixed2.0/Jet DeClustering.md

 - Updating the CI
 - Adding Snakemake config for Run3 synthetic datasets
 - MERGED!!!!
-- [ ] Try rejecting events that fail the kinematic thresholds from the output synthetic datasets ?
+- [xx] Try rejecting events that fail the kinematic thresholds from the output synthetic datasets ?
+	  - Better to keep them and know they are below threshold

 [[21 February 2025 Friday]]
 - [>>] Run3 pdfs with rho corrections